zmahfuz0613/js-algos-factorialize/README.md

 "Factorialize"

+_Language: JavaScript_

+_Difficulty: Easy_

 ### Objectives

 - Create a function that accepts an integer as an argument and factorializes that integer.
 - The output should return an integer.

+#### Notes

+By definition, a factorial is the product of the integer and all the integers less than it's value.

 ### Getting Started